flavio/collage/README.md

 This is an experimental project, done for fun over a weekend.
 It surprisingly works, but there are probably areas to make more robust and bugs ;)

+Some known issues:

+  * GET catalog: some registries don't allow this request to be performed (eg: docker hub, quay.io); there's nothing collage can do in that case.
+    However everything works as expected if you know what you are looking for.